 DC's defund effort - one year out

-In DC, the Defund MPD effort has found quiet success in changing policy and the broader public.
+In DC, the Defund MPD effort has found quiet success in changing policy and opinions on policing shared by the broader public.

 What's up with the District's crime scare?